-- 15.2.1 Canadian DSL/NDSL Inventory Status: The components of this product are on the DSL Inventory. - 15.2.2 Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: Not applicable. - 15.2.3 Canadian WHMIS (HPR-GHS) 2015 Classification and Symbols: See Section 16 in Classification and Symbols under HPR-GHS 2015.
+15.2.1 Canadian DSL/NDSL Inventory Status: The components of this product are on the DSL Inventory.

+15.2.2 Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: Toluene is on the Priority 1 Substances List as 'Not Toxic'.
+The Xylene component is on the CEPA Priority Substances 1 List, not considered as "TOXIC" under Section 64 of CEPA.
+15.2.3 Canadian WHMIS (HPR-GHS) 2015 Classification and Symbols: See Section 2 in Classification and Symbols under HPR-GHS 2015.